Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

+Let us describe a physical system to which our method will be applied.
+First, we consider a many-particle system described by a $\psi$-function, whose evolution is governed by the Schrödinger equation.
+We assume the system to be isolated and localized within a finite region of space.
+For the system to be of interest, its Hamiltonian must include interactions between the constituent particles.

+Suppose the system has fixed energy $E$.
+In that case, the time dependence of its $\psi$-function is given by the exponent $e^{iEt/\hbar}$, and since the amplitudes of the wave function remain constant, the probability distribution is constant as well.
+However, in our treatment we want to model a non-trivial evolution of probabilities.
+We assume that, just as the light beam in the previous section did not consist of a single frequency but rather a collection of frequencies within some interval $\omega_{\text{idth}}$, the system under consideration does not have an exact energy $E$, but rather a collection of energies within an interval $\hbar \omega_{\text{idth}}$ around $E$.
+Since there is a spectral width, there is also a coherence time, defined as $t_{\text{coh}} = 1/\omega_{\text{idth}}$ (exactly as in the previous paragraph).
+Finally, if there is a coherence time, there is also a coherence length, $l_{\text{coh}} = v t_{\text{coh}}$, although these lengths differ for different velocities.

+Now we want our system to be sufficiently large, macroscopic, and here is what we mean by this.
+First, a closed quantum system has a discrete spectrum, and we will make substantial use of this fact in our treatment.
+However, we assume that the spectral width is much greater than the typical interval between energy levels of the system.
+Next, we require the size of the system to be much greater than the coherence lengths corresponding to all velocities of interest.

+Ideally, we would like to prove that the evolution of such a system already possesses the desired properties: namely, that it is irreversible and that its limiting state corresponds to an equidistribution of probabilities over all microstates of the system.
+However, the methods we have in mind do not permit a solution in full generality.
+Therefore, we introduce two additional simplifying assumptions.
+First, we assume that the interaction between particles is weak.
+Second, we assume that the system is homogeneous.
+Both of these assumptions will be clarified further in the text.

+Let us now give a qualitative description of why this system should be irreversible.
+To this end, we compare it with the light beam investigated in the previous section.
+There, we subdivided the beam into imaginary segments of length $l_{\text{coh}}$ and found that when photons from different segments are incident on the interface simultaneously, the transformation of associated energy flux is irreversible (Fig. \ref{non-coherence-fig2}).
+In the case of the light beam, all photons move in the same direction with the same speed, so in order for photons from different regions to meet, we had to split the beam into two parts with paths of different optical lengths.

+In analogy, let us make an imaginative subdivision of the quantum system described earlier into zones of characteristic size $l_{\text{coh}}$.
+Unlike the beam, the waves that constitute our system propagate in all directions and with different velocities.
+Consequently, waves originating from different zones naturally cross and interact.
+However, for our argument to hold, the interaction must be weak enough that a typical interaction involves zones separated by distances much larger than the coherence length (Fig. \ref{box}).
+This is precisely the role of the weak-interaction assumption.

+With this qualitative picture in mind, let us now present the mathematical formalism that corresponds to the intuitive idea.
 We start similarly to a classic simple time-dependent perturbation theory \cite{LdQuant} that is aimed to derive Fermi's golden rule.
 We seek for a wave function of a many-body system in the form